freightrain20/CarND-Vehicle-Detection/writeup_template.md

 First, I would like to do a deeper study of the classifiers and parameters.
 I think that I would be able to reduce the number of false positives by spending more time investigating the different classifiers and how the HOG and color histogram parameters affect the training results.

 Second, I would like to modify my sliding window search.
-I can adjust the search space to reflect the fact that the road narrows at the horizion, and can scale the size of the sliding window to match the perceived size of the vehicles as they approach the horizion.
+I can adjust the search space to reflect the fact that the road narrows at the horizon, and can scale the size of the sliding window to match the perceived size of the vehicles as they approach the horizon.
 This should help reduce false positives and improve execution time.

 Finally, as mentioned earlier I would like to reduce the influence of the heat map in the algorithm.
 I can more comfortably do this once I have a stronger classifier.